nex3z/NppLogGazer/README.md

 ### Features

 - Build keyword pattern and track them down in the document by one click.
-- Save your frequently used patterns in a list.
+- Save your patterns in a list.
 - Provide multiple search options and regular expression support.

 ### How to use